arunpraba/reactjs.org/src/content/reference/react/Component.md

 ### Catching rendering errors with an error boundary {/*catching-rendering-errors-with-an-error-boundary*/}

 By default, if your application throws an error during rendering, React will remove its UI from the screen.
 To prevent this, you can wrap a part of your UI into an *error boundary*.
-An error boundary is a special component that lets you display some fallback UI instead of the part that crashed--for example, an error message.
+An error boundary is a special component that enables you display some fallback UI instead of the part that crashed--for example, an error message.

-To implement an error boundary component, you need to provide [`static getDerivedStateFromError`](#static-getderivedstatefromerror) which lets you update state in response to an error and display an error message to the user.
+To implement an error boundary component, you need to provide [`static getDerivedStateFromError`](#static-getderivedstatefromerror) which enables you update state in response to an error and display an error message to the user.
 You can also optionally implement [`componentDidCatch`](#componentdidcatch) to add some extra logic, for example, to log the error to an analytics service.

 ```js {7-10,12-19}
 class ErrorBoundary extends React.Component {